 You’re spending your time with a new man and things seem better than perfect.
 It’s one of the best feelings in the world.

 But be careful.
 Sometimes if you overdo it early in the relationship, things can unexpectedly fizzle out.
-Keep watching and I’ll tell you why this happens so often and how you can avoid it.
+Keep watching and I’ll tell you why this happens so often and how to take things slow instead, to build a better relationship.

 So why can a relationship that starts out so hot and heavy go cold overnight?